-- Once your starter is bubbly, stir the starter and then measure 50g of the starter into a large mixing bowl.
+- Once your starter is bubbly, stir it and measure 50g of the starter into a large mixing bowl.

-- Add the flour and water to the bowl of ferment and stir to mix.
+- Add the flour and stir to mix.

-- Using your hands gather everything, gently pressing into a sticky ball of dough.
+- Using your hands gather everything together, gently pressing into a sticky ball of dough.

 - Knead the dough in the bowl for 100 presses without adding flour.

-- Put the dough into the prepared banneton, cover with oiled cling film and leave in a warm place until double in size which may take 4-12 hours.
+- Invert the larger mixing bowl over the dough bowl and leave in a warm place until roughly double in size which may take 4-12 hours.

-- Remove the cling film and very gently turn the bread out of the banneton onto the prepared oven tray.
+- Remove the upturned bowl and very gently tip the dough onto the oven tray.